verbb/hyper/docs/guides/migrations-upgrades/migrating-from-linkit.md

 # Migrating from Linkit
-If your existing site has links from [Linkit](https://github.com/presseddigital/linkit), it can be easily migrated over to Hyper.
+If your existing site has links from [Linkit](https://github.com/presseddigital/linkit), you can convert its fields and saved links to Hyper.

 To migrate your link fields and content, install Hyper, and navigate to **Hyper** → **Settings** → **Migrations** → **Linkit**.
 You'll need to have Linkit installed and enabled for this setting to appear.